Year 12 Global Politics Units 3 and 4

 Who is it for?

-This subject is for students who are interested in and enjoy staying abreast of contemporary world events.
-A high-level of written expression is needed to examine and analyse in detail the various political concepts and ethical debates that are raised in this subject.
+This subject is for students who are interested in contemporary world events from the last 10 years.
+A good level of reading and written expression is needed to analyse in detail the political science concepts and ethical debates that are raised in this subject.

 What do you do?

-Students must complete a variety of weekly learning tasks.
-These include, but are not limited to, written responses to set questions and activities on required reading, online quizzes, reports, research assignments, participation in online discussion forums, online lessons, multimedia presentations and essay writing.
+You will attend face to face classes every three weeks and a weekly online lesson.
+You will complete a variety of weekly learning tasks, including written responses to set questions and activities on required reading, online quizzes, reports, research assignments, participation in online discussion forums, online lessons, multimedia presentations and essay writing.
+You will sit four SACs across the course of the year’s study, and one written examination at the end of the year.

 What skills do you need?